-Interested Parties Needs and Expectations Government agencies Compliance to applicable requirements.
-Regulatory bodies (EA etc) Compliance to all regulatory and statutory requirements.
-Utility service providers and sewerage undertakers Compliance to all regulatory and statutory requirements.
+Interested Parties Needs and Expectations Government agencies and local authorities, Highway or Road Authority (including emergency services) Compliance to applicable requirements.
+Communication and coordination as and when required (e.g., for emergency calls outs or in case of incidents etc) Regulatory bodies Compliance to all regulatory and statutory requirements.
 Local community Considerate construction company when working within local communities, social responsibility.
-Delivery of added social value.
-General Public Minimal disruption to their everyday lives and wellbeing, enhancing the infrastructure and communities.
-Responsible development.
+General Public (including the travelling public and end users of installed works) Minimal disruption and inconvenience to their everyday lives, enhancing the infrastructure and communities.